Best Food to Try in Puebla, Mexico

 If you like pineapple then you’ll love Tepache.
 This mildly boozy drink comes from fermenting the rinds of pineapples and adding brown sugar, cinnamon, and sometimes clove.
 It’s easy to find in local markets and it’s juicy and refreshing!
 If you’re living on the edge, do as the locals and add a beer to make it stronger!

 Hidden inside of Puebla’s oldest bar you’ll find a sweet raisin-flavored liqueur served in a shot glass, with a chunk of soft white cheese and a single raisin on a toothpick.
 Sure it sounds weird, but it’s damn delicious.

 You Might Also Like: Visiting the Monarch Butterfly Sanctuaries Near Mexico City

 Try it at La Pasita, a quirky nostalgic bar that first opened in 1916 as a grocery store, but is now a cantina with a wide variety of shooters to sample.
 There are two locations within the historic city center, both owned by the same family.

 The original La Pasita is at Avenida 5 Oriente on the corner of Callejón de los Sapos, it’s open from 12:30-5:30 on weekdays.
 The second bar is near the Cathedral and it opens from 2 to 9 on weekdays.
 (See the map below).

-We hope this post gave you an idea on what some of the best Puebla food is, be sure to eat some tacos arabes for us!
-We can’t wait to go back…
+In short, we hope this post gave you an idea of what some of the best foods to try in Puebla are, be sure to eat some tacos arabes for us!

 Have you tried any Poblano foods?
 Any place you recommend we try on our next trip?